 However, if a company is shortchanging its employees by not paying them for hours worked or is asking them to work during their meal breaks, that is illegal.
 Employees who are subjected to these types of injustices should report them.

-They can also contact an experienced California employment law firm who will fight for their rights and help them secure fair compensation for their losses.
+They can also contact an experienced California employment law firm that will fight for their rights and help them secure fair compensation for their losses.